NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 as well as in `internal presentations <https://www.wiki.ed.ac.uk/display/nnpdfwiki/Amsterdam+Feb+2020+NNPDF+Collaboration+Meeting+agenda?preview=/432523942/436448892/juanCM.pdf>`_.

-**Under construction:**
-the choice of figure of merit is still under development, but we have several possibilities
+For the choice of figure of merit is still under development, but we have several possibilities

-1. We can take the combination that produces the best average for the partitions' :math:`\chi^2`.
+1. By default we take the combination that produces the best average for the partitions' :math:`\chi^2`.

 .. math::
     L_{hyperopt} = \frac{1}{N_{k}} \sum \chi^2